History-making Vietnam World Cup team proof of a region on the rise

 But at each of Vietnam’s matches the fans came in their thousands – all decked in red and ready to sing, chant and squeal for the full 90 minutes.

-Seven thousand in Cheonan for the opening 0-0 draw with New Zealand, another five against France in the same venue days later and more than 10,000 in rural Jeonju this past weekend.
+Seven thousand in Cheonan for the opening 0-0 draw with New Zealand, another five against France in the same venue days later and more than 10,000 in rural Jeonju for the final group game against Honduras.

 If there was an award for best support at the tournament, Vietnam would win it hands-down, but it’s not just in the stands but also on the pitch where the nation impressed.